 Fill a rocks glass with cracked ice to chill, and set aside.

-Add the simple syrup (or sugar) and lime quarters into a shaker.
+Add the simple syrup (or sugar) and lime quarters to a shaker.

 Muddle to extract the juice without forcing the rind from the limes.